gouherdanish/gouherdanish.github.io/_posts/2025-05-21-electronic-components.md

 - stands for Bipolar Junction Transistor
 - consists of Emittor, Base and Collector pins
 - At the p-n junction of EB, there develops a barrier of 0.7V due to forward bias
-- Once the applied voltage crosses 0.7V, it is able to conduct electrons
+- Once the applied voltage crosses 0.7V, it is able to conduct electrons from E to B
 - Reverse bias develops across BC p-n junction, excess electrons now cross this reverse bias and reach collector

 <img src="{{site.url}}/images/networking/transistor-circuit.png">